gamesbook/pyprototypr/docs/index.rst

 10. `Customised Shapes <customised_shapes.rst>`_ - how to refine the
     appearance of certain shapes; circles, hexagons and rectangles
-11. `Layouts <layouts.rst>`_ - how to work with different kinds of layouts
+11. `Layouts <layouts.rst>`_ - how to work with different kinds of layouts (sequences, tracks and rectangular grids)
 12. `Hexagonal Grids <hexagonal_grids.rst>`_ - how to create designs or layouts on a hexagonal grid
 13. `Terminology <terminology.rst>`_ - summary of common jargon and descriptions of many of the elements' properties

-The following are supplementary sections that you're likely to need when doing more advanced scipts:
+The following are supplementary sections that you're likely to need when doing more advanced scipts or needing further resources:

 14. `Using Python Commands <python_commands.rst>`_ - how to work with loops and if statements for more flexibility